malramsay64/phd-thesis/06_Melting_Behaviour/static_analysis.md

 ](../Projects/Crystal_Melting/figures/clustering_liquid.svg){width=80% #fig:cluster_analysis_liquid}

-From our analysis of local configurations we can be confident the structures generated from an isopointal search using a hard potential provide the lowest energy structures for the trimer molecule.
+From our analysis of local configurations using an isopointal search with a Lennard Jones potential and the clustering algorithm, we can be confident we haven't missed any low energy structures.
+This means the crystal structures described in @sec:initial_configuration created from an isopointal search using a hard potential are the best guess at the lowest energy structures for the trimer molecule.
 To understand the slow crystal growth we have to look to the dynamic behaviour and how the crystal polymorphs interact with each other